 After exploring the port I made my way to the Shipwreck & Heritage Centre which isolated next to the port.
 You enter through some maritime tunnels that lead to a vast collection of historical maritime artefacts and memorabilia.
-Apparently it’s home to the the largest display of shipwreck memorabilia in Europe.
+Apparently, it’s home to the largest display of shipwreck memorabilia in Europe.
 I can certainly agree that there was a lot to look at – cabinets upon cabinets of artefacts and information to read.
 Lots of which was very interesting.
 I especially liked looking at the items that have been found at various West Country shipwrecks and the section on the HMS Titanic which infamously sank in 1912.

 And More Shipwrecks